 Am I at Risk?

-Why do people get meningitis or septicaemia?
+Why do some people get meningitis or septicaemia?

-Babies and young children have a higher risk of getting the disease than older children and adults.
-This is partly because their immune systems are not fully developed.
+Babies and young children are at higher risk than older children and adults, partly because their immune systems are not fully developed.

 How common are meningitis and septicaemia?

-Can some forms of meningitis and septicaemia be prevented?
+Can meningitis and septicaemia be prevented?

-Can meningitis and septicaemia be treated?
+Can the disease be treated?